syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 ---
 layout: post
 title: Export Flutter DataGrid to Excel | Flutter DataTable | Syncfusion
-description: Learn here all about how to export the Syncfusion Flutter DataGrid (SfDataGrid) into the Excel sheet and more.
+description: Learn here all about how to export the Syncfusion Flutter DataGrid (SfDataGrid) into the Excel and more.
 platform: flutter
 control: SfDataGrid
 documentation: ug